 When a customer adds an item to their cart, you have an opportunity to build a bundle or offer complementary products that might increase interest.
 For example, if someone decides they’re ready to buy your rainproof jacket, it might be an excellent opportunity to inform them of your waterproof boots as well.

 You might consider presenting this information through a “Frequently Bought Together” section.
-Or, include a visualization like a lifestyle image of a customer using multiple items, an infographic on a set, or a bundle image.
+Or, include a visualization like a lifestyle image of a customer using multiple items, an infographic of how a set of items work together, or an image of similar items bundled together.

 Be sure not to force customers to choose between all or nothing.
 Put the focus on the primary offer and present the additional offers as suggestions, not need-to-haves.
 You want shoppers to feel as if they’re making a discovery and learning more about your brand, rather than having sales items pushed onto their feed.